Spiral-Memory/GSoC-RocketChat-2024/README.md

 ### Enhanced Authentication with HTTP-Only Cookies

-EmbeddedChat now supports storing HTTP-Only cookies for re-authentication, providing an extra layer of security by preventing access via inline JavaScript, which helps mitigate potential attacks.
-To utilize this storage method, the EmbeddedChat RC-app must be installed on the RC-server, as it acts as a bridge to save and retrieve tokens.
-Once set up, you can test it using the Storybook `SecureAuth` option or by simply passing the `secure: true` prop during the EmbeddedChat setup.
+EmbeddedChat authentication security has been enhanced through the use of HTTP-Only cookies for re-authentication.
+This approach adds an extra layer of protection by preventing access via inline JavaScript, thereby reducing the risk of potential attacks.
+To use this storage method, the EmbeddedChat RC app must be installed on the RC server, which acts as a bridge for saving and retrieving tokens.
+Once installed, you can test the feature using the Storybook `SecureAuth` option or by setting the `secure: true` prop during EmbeddedChat setup.

 A video demonstration is available here: